What Is a Shopper Profile: 8 Types of Shoppers

 To keep loyal customers happy, retailers should recognize their loyalty and treat them like VIP customers every time they come in.
 This will create an incentive to continue to be loyal and maintain an affiliation with your brand.

-At my store, for example, we had several women who came in almost every week to see what new merchandise we had gotten.
-I always made sure to address them by name and pull styles that I thought would flatter them.
+At my store, for example, we had several women who came in almost every week to see our new merchandise.
+I always made sure to address these shoppers by name and pull styles that I thought would flatter them.
 This helped to continue to foster their loyalty and rewarded them for choosing our brand.

 How to Market to the Loyal Customer